aswingkumar/-customer-churn-prediction/README.md

 - To understand the input space the data set
 - And to prepare the sets for exploratory and prediction tasks as described

+  ------To see the complete video explanation on this topic, check out the following link: